rdkcentral/rdkservices/DeviceDiagnostics/doc/DeviceDiagnosticsPlugin.md

 <a name="method.getAVDecoderStatus"></a>
 ## *getAVDecoderStatus <sup>method</sup>*

-Gets the most active status of any audio/video decoder/pipeline.
+Gets the most active status of any audio/video decoder/pipeline from the Essos Resource Manager.

 ### Parameters